 The last component of your financial plan is focused on calculating your retirement, which includes goals and outlook.
 There are three important sub-areas to cover here:

 Your current trajectory will provide a snapshot of whether or not you are on track to retire by your desired retirement age and even if you’re on track to retire early.
-This is determined and summarized by calculating your retirement income replacement as the one number that can tell you how much money you will likely have to leave on each year in retirement.
+This is determined and summarized by calculating your retirement income replacement as the one number indicator of how much money you will likely have to live on each year in retirement.